glouppe/info8002-large-scale-data-systems/lecture1.md

 ???

-- Processes = a scientific program executing in a distributed or parallel fashion (e.g., with MPI)
+- Processes = the worker processes of a scientific program executing in a distributed or parallel fashion (e.g., with MPI)
 - Communication = local network

 ---